petkir/KubernetesSample/ReadMe.md

 ## Current State
 * All Containers work in AKS
-* Replica is currently set to 1 for the first tests it's ok

 # Getting started
 Build Docker Images and push it to Container Registry: